akramhecini/montecarlo/README.md

 akram.hecini@gmail.com

-Create a program using the method described in an article.
-This method makes it possible to calculate the folding of a protein by means of a Monte Carlo algorithm .
-An arbitrary protein sequence can be submitted to the program in order to calculate its folding by this model.

 This work is based on : A replica exchange Monte Carlo algorithm for protein folding in the HP model by Thachuk C, Shmygelska A, Hoos HH.

 Environment :